When to Call 911

 - Remember to remain calm, speak clearly, and follow any instructions the dispatcher gives you.

 - Be prepared to provide the location of the emergency.
 Always know your location and be ready to give directions to the dispatcher.
-Descriptive information such as cross streets, mile markers, landmarks, and business names are helpful.
+Descriptive information such as cross streets, mile markers, landmarks, and business names is helpful.

 - The dispatcher will verify your address and phone number.

 - The dispatcher will ask you questions.
 Stay calm and answer the questions clearly.
 This questioning does not delay the response of Law Enforcement/Fire/EMS Personnel.
-It does provide the responders with more information as they are en-route so they can be better prepared when they arrive.
+It does provide the responders with more information as they are en route, so they can be better prepared when they arrive.

 Contact Us